Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 {% endtabs %}

-## addPushTrackingDetails (Android only) <a id="addpushtrackingdetails"></a>
+## setPushImageDownloader (Android only)<a id="setPushImageDownloader"></a>

-The `addPushTrackingDetails` API is used to update a pending intent with important information, such as messageId and Customer Journey information.

-**Note:** Calling this API is mandatory, so the pending intent can be used while tracking push notification interactions.
+The Messaging extension defines `IMessagingImageDownloader` which can be implemented to customize the downloading of push notification image assets.
+This API can then be invoked to set an instance of the custom ``IMessagingImageDownloader` in the Messaging extension.

 {% tabs %}
 {% tab title="Android" %}

 #### Java